-Strong managed account inflows over the first six months of the financial year 2019 are a vote of confidence for Australia’s financial advisers.
+Strong managed account inflows over the first six months of 2019 are a vote of confidence for Australia’s financial advisers.

 The Institute of Managed Account Professionals Ltd (IMAP), in conjunction with Milliman, has released the latest data in its six-monthly Managed Accounts FUM Census series.
 The data shows managed accounts grew $9.26 billion for first six months of 2019 as net inflows doubled.

 As at 30 June 2019, funds under management (FUM) in managed accounts stood at $71.383 billion, an increase of $9.263 billion on the 31 December 2018 FUM total of $62.12 billion.

 The net funds inflow for 31 December 2018 to 30 June 2019 has doubled on the previous six-month period to $4.43 billion, or 7 per cent increase on total FUM.

 “The FUM census results suggest that investors are working closely with and have confidence in their financial advisers, evidenced by the steady inflows of new funds into managed account arrangements,” Toby Potter, chair of IMAP said.